 I elected to do my bachelor thesis in medical image processing because I felt it was one of the ways of contributing to medical science that can affect the lives of many people.
 I proposed a mechanism for automatically detecting lung tumors from the CT images of lungs using textural features after segmenting the lung parenchyma.
 While doing my undergraduate thesis I came to know about Computer Vision, a field that intertwines Machine Learning and Image Processing.
 My thesis required some application of computer vision since I needed to train my method so that it can classify the tumorous parts from the lung CT image.
 Research for my thesis required me to devote hours in reading many published papers on medical imaging and textural features.
 I would keep on perusing the papers until I can completely comprehend them.
 I would spend a bulk of the time trying to analyze the solutions proposed.
 I would ponder over any shortcomings in the papers and try to come up with a solution of my own.
 Overall, my thesis inspired me to think of a career in research.
 It taught me how to conduct research properly and improved my breadth knowledge on Image Processing and Machine Learning.
 At the end of the final year, my thesis was well appreciated by the panel of professors to whom I defended it and I obtained the highest grade for my thesis.
 I presented my work in a workshop of ‘Asian Conference on Computer Vision 2014’ and it will be published in the Springer Lecture Notes on Computer Science (LNCS) series.

 Besides my academics, I was also one of the executive members of the IUT Computer Society.
 Every year the IUT Computer Society organizes ICT fest, hosted in IUT, where students from different universities all over the country come and participate in many ICT based contests like programming contest, project showcasing etc. As one of the Secretary of the committee, I was in charge of managing the programming contest and IT Business Idea contest in the ICT fest that took place in 2013.
 This experience of organizing a major event helped me develop my organizational and interpersonal relationship skills.
 I also participated in several programming contests during my undergraduate studies.
 I participated in IUT Inter Departmental Programming Contest, a contest organized by CSE department of IUT, three times and obtained 1st place in 2012.
-I also participate in National ICPC in the same year.
+I also participated in National ICPC in the same year.

 After completing my Bachelor’s degree, securing 2nd position in a highly competitive class of 47, I joined Islamic University of Technology (IUT) as a lecturer in December 2013.
 I have conducted courses on Numerical Analysis and Database Management Systems and have also instructed the corresponding labs.
 I have also conducted labs on Database Concepts and Programming, Office Automation, Visual Programming and Pattern Recognition.
 A career in teaching has provided me a glaring opportunity to gather a work experience in teaching and to be in an environment that is congenial to research.